valhalla/valhalla/docs/docs/mjolnir/getting_started_guide.md

 If you would like administrative information within the route graph, please follow the following steps:

-1. Download your osm data.
-2. If needed, update the admin value under mjolnir in your valhalla.json config.
+1. If needed, update the admin value under mjolnir in your valhalla.json config.
 Default filename and directory is `/data/valhalla/admin.sqlite`.
-3. Run `valhalla_build_admins` under the valhalla directory. `./valhalla_build_admins --config  /path_to_your_config/valhalla.json /data/osm_data/your_osm_extract.pbf`
+2. Run `valhalla_build_admins --config /path_to/valhalla.json /path_to/osm_extract.pbf`
-4. The next time you run `valhalla_build_tiles`, admin information will be added to the route graph.
+3. The next time you run `valhalla_build_tiles`, admin information will be added to the route graph.

 ### Timezones